aronical/BerlinAreasDashboard/README.md

 # Metrics

-The metrics can be found in here:
+SonarCloud is chosen because of the easy GitHub integration.
+Aside from some code smells, everything looks good.
+Metrics scrfeenshot can be found in here: https://github.com/aronical/BerlinAreasDashboard/blob/main/docs/Metrics_SonarCloud.png

 # Clean Code Development: